smartinternz02/SPSGP-552881-Movie-Ticket-Booking-System/README.md

 # BookMyTicket
-Moving Booking System Project Using MEAN
+Moving Ticket Booking System Project By Using MEAN